shosatojp/drive-mp4-download-helper/README.md

 # drive-mp4-download-helper

-- add download button on mp4 video which is not allowed to download
+- add download button on google drive mp4 video which is not allowed to download

 ## Install